 Connecting Early Medieval European Collections (CEMEC) is an EU-funded cooperation project that aims to create a collaborative network, and a cost-effective business model, between eight European museum collections and six technical partners.

 Drawing on objects from participating museum collections, the project will produce ‘CROSSROADS’, a travelling exhibition focusing on connectivity and cultural exchange during the Early Middle Ages (300 -1000) in Europe.

 I’m involved in CEMEC on behalf of NOHO Dublin, who is the project’s technical partner.
 I look after the metadata input and partner coordination in relation to the Cross Culture Timeline application.

 The Letters of 1916 project is the first public humanities project in Ireland and it was launched in September 2013.
 It is creating a crowd-sourced digital collection of letters written around the time of the Easter Rising (1 November 1915 – 31 October 1916).

-I’m involved in this fascinating project from the beginning.
-Among others, I’m responsible for the letters digitisation and workflow, graphic design, web content management, communication and social media.
+I was involved in the Letters of 1916 project from the beginning.
+Among others, I was responsible for the letters digitisation and workflow, project coordination, graphic design, visual identity, web content management, communication and social media.

 As a part of the Science Foundation of Ireland: Science Week 2015, I co-organised the Digital Treasure Hunt 2015 at An Foras Feasa, Maynooth University for secondary school students.
 The event engaged students in activities using digital technologies in order to discover more about life in Ireland 2000 years.
 It consisted of various interactive group activities that introduced students to a wide range of technologies used in cultural heritage research and practice, including digital photography, hyper-spectral imaging, virtual and augmented reality, photogrammetry, etc.